-With this engine, the cover plate cannot be

-removed when the piston is at BDC due to
+With this engine, the cover plate cannot be removed when the piston is at BDC due to engine construction.

-When it is required to remove the cover plate,
+When it is required to remove the cover plate, be sure to position the piston at TDC.

-Do not grip the engine mounting beams with a

-vise, or the crankcase will be distorted which
+Do not grip the engine mounting beams with a vise, or the crankcase will be distorted which will result in engine breaking.